 - 5 ways white people can take action in response to white and state-sanctioned violence

-- OHSU Alliance for Visible Diversity in Science: http://a4vdis.weebly.com/
+- OHSU Alliance for Visible Diversity in Science

 - Oregon’s History of Racism

-- Oregon’s history of racism toward the Chinese; Kam Wah Chung museum: https://oregonencyclopedia.org/articles/kam_wah_chung/#.Xtf6US-z3ts
+- Oregon’s history of racism toward the Chinese; Kam Wah Chung museum

-- OPB review on the Vanport flood which is a big part of the story of racism in
+- OPB review on the story of Vanport and the Vanport flood which is a big part of the story of racism in Oregon.

 - Asian Americans on PBS, LA 92, 13th, Strong Island, We Shall Remain

-j.
-Listening to webinars including OHSU's webinar on difficult conversations and podcasts (i.e., Nice White Parents)
+- Listening to webinars including OHSU's webinar on difficult conversations and podcast (i.e., Nice White Parents)